 The online application explains which documents to upload in each case.

 All official foreign documents must be legalised and translated into Dutch, English, French or German.
-For more information about legalisation requirements for documents by country visit www.netherlandsworldwide.nl.
-Or you can call the Public Information Service on 1400.
+Visit netherlandswordwide.nl for more information about legalisation requirements for documents by country Or call the Public Information Service on 1400.

 This application costs € 64.